 Home equity loan vs. HELOC

-When deciding which method of borrowing is best for your needs, it’s important to take a few things into consideration.
-The first is which kind of sum you’d like to borrow.
+When deciding which method of borrowing is best for your needs, it’s important to consider a few things.
+The first is what kind of sum you’d like to borrow.
 Maybe you know in advance the exact amount of money you need, or maybe you’re not exactly sure.
 While home equity loans are typically one borrowed sum, HELOCs offer more flexibility and enable you to borrow various amounts of money (within your credit limit) over a multi-year period.

 The other thing to consider with these two types of borrowing is the difference in their repayment methods.
 While repayment periods for home equity loans usually start not long after the loan is borrowed (with fixed interest rates), HELOCs operate on a delayed repayment schedule (with variable interest rates).
 Borrowers who choose to get a HELOC will first enter into a borrowing period (usually of 10 years) then transition into a repayment period thereafter.

 The bottom line